LayerNext/docs/docs/08-python-sdk/03-download-datasets.md

 client.wait_for_job_complete(proj_job_id)
 ```

 ## 3.2.
-Create Annotation Project without a collection
+Create an Annotation Project without a collection

-An annotation project can be created without specifying a collection, but choosing a set of items by query and filter.
+An annotation project can be created without specifying a collection, choosing a set of items using a query string and filters.

 ```python
 create_annotation_project_from_datalake(project_name, Data Lake_query, Data Lake_filter, content_type:, fps, frames_per_task, is_assign_annotators)